All Episodes

 Women would love that issue.

-I'd even throw in another one.
+I'd even throw in another one, Title IX.

-And by God, if there are 50% women at this university, why the locker room space is gonna be divvied up 50%, the budget's gonna be 50%, everything's going right down the we're gonna have a pure quota.
+And by God, if there are 50% women at this university, why the locker room space is going to be divvied up 50%.

-Now, what the bureaucrats at the uh civil rights office of the education department don't allow in any meaningful way is interest.
+Now, what the bureaucrats at the civil rights office of the education department don't allow in any meaningful way is interest.

 Here's a novel idea.

-Notwithstanding the rise of female athleticism, most I shouldn't say most, many women aren't interested in athletics.
+Notwithstanding the rise of female athleticism, most, I shouldn't say most, many women aren't interested in athletics.

 So what's happened?